germangar/whook/README.md

 &emsp;&emsp;				"TELEGRAM_BOT_TOKEN":"your telegram bot token",<br>
 &emsp;&emsp;				"TELEGRAM_CHAT_ID":"your telegram chat id",<br>

-Optionally, if you also want to place orders from Telegram you can enable it by filling the whook url (same one you'd use for Tradingview Alerts) in the field:<br>
+Optionally, if you also want to **place orders from Telegram** you can enable it by filling the whook url (same one you'd use for Tradingview Alerts) in the field:<br>

 &emsp;&emsp;				"TELEGRAM_WHOOK_URL":"your whook url",<br>

+With the url the following commands become available through Telegram:

+- **/balance [account name]** - The bot responds with the balance of the requested account, or all accounts if no account is specified
+- **/positions [account name]** - The bot responds with the positions of the requested account, or all accounts if not specified.

+For placing orders type the alert in the chat normally.

 If this field is left empty sending orders/commands to whook will be disabled, but it will still send you notifications.
 Note: Telegram only accepts 'https' urls.<br>